rinaZC/BillingApp/README.md

 # BillingApp

-An mobile app that helps students with no earning and not complicated daily spendings to track their bill, manage the budgets, and save money.
+A mobile app that helps students with no earning and not complicated daily spendings to track their bill, manage the budgets, and save money.